Gowri678/ResumeChatBot-Dialogflow/README.md

  6.we are using ubuntu16.04 (or windows 10)

- for more details see quide.txt
+ for more details see guide.txt